gramant/grails-spring-security-vkontakte/README.markdown

 Questions?
 ----------

 Have any questions?
-Contact me: igor@artamonov.ru
+Contact me: nekoval@yandex.ru